Total Copper (Blood)

 Why do I need this test?

-Your healthcare provider may order this test if you have symptoms of either copper deficiency or copper toxicity.
+You may need this test if you have symptoms of either copper deficiency or copper

 Signs and symptoms of copper deficiency can include: